 The initiative was designed to help young girls from around Australia understand the opportunities that await them in the motorsport industry, whether it is as a driver, engineer, mechanic or one of the many other roles in a growing industry.

 Former Formula 1 development driver Susie Wolff formed Dare To Be Different in 2016 alongside Rob Jones, then CEO of Motorsport UK.
-From 2020, the Australian program was rebranded to FIA Girls on Track - Dare to be Different.
+From 2020, the Australian program was rebranded to FIA Girls on Track.

 The not-for-profit organisation aims to inspire and celebrate women in every aspect of motorsport.

-FIA Girls on Track - Dare to be Different also hopes to change the preconceptions of a male-dominated sport by increasing participation of women to spark change.
+FIA Girls on Track also hopes to change the preconceptions of a male-dominated sport by increasing participation of women to spark change.

 “[D2BD] has helped to open a whole new world that the girls did not know existed.
 We may never know just how beneficial the day has been for their futures.
 Certainly it has only fuelled their passion for science and engineering type pursuits.” - Rob, Upper Coomera State College